Luke 7

 Luke 7 is the seventh chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It tells the records of two great miracles performed by Jesus, his reply to John the Baptist's question, and the anointing by a sinful woman.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist, a companion of Paul the Apostle on his missionary journeys, composed this Gospel as well as the Acts of the Apostles.
+Early Christian tradition uniformly affirmed that Luke the Evangelist, a companion of Paul the Apostle on his missionary journeys, composed this Gospel as well as the Acts of the Apostles., while critical opinion on the tradition was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 50 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: